hommealone/helpful-wp-functions/README.md

 /**
  * just for TESTIING script handles:
- * puts a list of script handles in the head;
+ * puts a list of script handles in the head; useful if you are trying to find a script handle.
  * comment out next line when NOT testing
  */
 //add_action( 'wp_print_scripts', 'wpa54064_inspect_scripts');